mikhailshilkov/mikhailio-docpad/src/documents/2016/02/building-a-poker-bot-card-recognition/index.html.md

 ---
-layout: draft
+layout: post
-title: Building a Poker Bot: Cards Recognition
+title: Building a Poker Bot: Card Recognition
 date: 2016-02-01
 tags: ["poker bot", "F#", "image recognition"]
 teaser: This is the first part of **Building a Poker Bot** series where I describe my experience developing bot software for online poker rooms.
 I'm building the bot with .NET framework and F# language which makes the task relatively easy and very enjoyable.